merlinschumacher/Open-Covid-Certificate-Validator/README.md

 ```

 The `ddcdata` field contains all the data encoded in the certificate according to the [specification by the EU](https://ec.europa.eu/health/sites/default/files/ehealth/docs/covid-certificate_json_specification_en.pdf)

+## Validation rules

+The service returns a list of so called [business rules](https://github.com/eu-digital-green-certificates/dgc-business-rules-testdata) on the endpoint `/business_rules`.
+To check if the validated certificate is currently valid in a given context you must evaluate those rules.
+The rules are a variant of JsonLogic called CertLogic.

 ## Contributing